polejowska/MovJum/README.md

 ## MovJum

-Interactive game with designed graphical user interface.
+An interactive game with a designed graphical user interface.
-In order to play the game, only .exe file needs to be downloaded.
+In order to play the game, only an .exe file needs to be downloaded.
 Enjoy!

 ### Technologies